t-k-/vue3-webpack-boilerplate/README.md

 # Vue3-Webpack Boilerplate
-Let's have a taste of Vue3 :stuck_out_tongue:
+Let's have a taste of Vue3 :yum:

 ## Setup
 ```